wso2/k8s-api-operator/docs/HowToGuide/configurations-overview.md

 - Default configurations

-    Default configurations related to microgateway can be found in \<k8s-api-operator-home>/api-operator/controller-configs/controller_conf.yaml.
+    Default configurations related to Microgateway can be found in \<k8s-api-operator-home>/api-operator/controller-configs/controller_conf.yaml.
     You can change these configurations depending on the availability of resources.

     ```yaml